wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 cols[col] = true;
 result[region-1] = cell;
 ```

-Finally, we update the `diagonals` array to record the adjacent lower diagonal cells of the queen we just placed.
-These will be used later to ensure that no new queen is placed on an adjacent diagonal.
-This step prepares the model to block any future placements that would violate the diagonal adjacency constraint.

 At this point, we’ve finished processing the region, so we move on to the next by restarting the loop.
 This process repeats until all regions have been processed.